Visiting Without a Car

 - Shuttle: From January to end of March, departure from Old Québec with Old Québec Tours.

-- Shuttle: The Old Québec Tours Green Loop shuttle runs between the tourist information centre and Wendake’s Huron-Wendat Museum.
+- Shuttle: * Not in service for summer 2020 * The Old Québec Tours Green Loop shuttle runs between the tourist information centre and Wendake’s Huron-Wendat Museum.

 - City bus (RTC): Several routes run near Wendake, including route 804.

 - Public Transit: PLUMobile offers a daily service between Île d'Orléans and Québec City available from Monday to Friday.
 Several boarding points in Québec City such as Place D'Youville and Gare du Palais (train station).
 All parishes on the island have a boarding point without reservation located within walking distance of major tourist sites.

 - Guided tours: Old Québec Tours * Not in service for summer 2020 * and Québec Bus Tours both have food tours departing from major city-centre hotels.
 If you prefer to explore the island in a sea kayak, go for a tour with Quatre Natures.

 Sainte-Anne-de-Beaupré Shrine / Mont-Sainte-Anne

 - Public transit: PLUMobile offers a daily service between the Shrine / Mont-Sainte-Anne and Québec City available from Monday to Friday.
 Several boarding points in Québec City such as Place D'Youville and Gare du Palais (train station).